We can change how you see the universe!

-Come and discover one of the most important astronomy complexes in Europe.
+Come and discover one of the most important astronomy facilities in Europe.

 Get to know the astronomical observatory at Calar Alto, the facilities and science that is carried out there.

 The Astronomical Observatory of Calar Alto is the largest in continental Europe, with professional telescopes up to 3.5 metres aperture.
-It is operated jointly by the Institute of Astrophysics of Andalusia (Spain) and the Max Planck Institute for Astronomy in Heidelberg (Germany), producing a joint venture of international science.
+It is financed by the Consejo Superior de Investigaciones Cientificas (CSIC) and Junta de Andalucia.

 The visit consists of an instructive lecture about the observatory, the scientific use of telescopes in astronomy, followed by the visit to the building of one of the telescopes *.
 The tours are guided by qualified personnel with scientific training.
 The approximate duration is 1.5 hours.